 “But what about friends?”
 People ask this question as if they’re telling a secret.
 As if they can’t possibly imagine a response in which the response will be positive and non-depressing.
 Anyone I’ve ever met whose curious about travel has asked me this question.
 Why is this question so important to people?!

-Whether it’s jealously or just the fact that people don’t really care to keep in touch if you’re not involved in their OWN life, travel tests true friendships and I honestly think that’s a good thing.
+Whether it’s jealousy or simply the fact that people don’t really care to keep in touch unless you’re involved in their OWN life, travel tests true friendships, and I honestly think that’s a good thing.